kognise/obsidian-aviation/FAR/Volume 1/B Procedural rules/0013 Investigative and enforcement procedures.md

 \(iii\) *Decision on motion for disqualification.* The administrative law judge shall render a decision on the motion for disqualification not later than 15 days after the motion has been filed.
 If the administrative law judge finds that the motion for disqualification and supporting affidavit show a basis for disqualification, the administrative law judge shall withdraw from the proceedings immediately.
 If the administrative law judge finds that disqualification is not warranted, the administrative law judge shall deny the motion and state the grounds for the denial on the record.
 If the administrative law judge fails to rule on a party's motion for disqualification within 15 days after the motion has been filed, the motion is deemed granted.

-\(iv\) *Appeal.* A party may appeal the administrative law judge's denial of the motion for disqualification in accordance with §13.219(b) of this subpart.
+\(iv\) *Appeal.* A party may appeal the administrative law judge's denial of the motion for disqualification in accordance with [[Volume 1/B Procedural rules/0013 Investigative and enforcement procedures.md#§13.219   Interlocutory appeals.|§13.219]](b) of this subpart.

 \[Amdt.
 13-21, 55 FR 27575, July 3, 1990, as amended by 71 FR 70464, Dec.
 5, 2006\]

 ### §13.219   Interlocutory appeals.

 \(a\) *General.* Unless otherwise provided in this subpart, a party may not appeal a ruling or decision of the administrative law judge to the FAA decisionmaker until the initial decision has been entered on the record.
-A decision or order of the FAA decisionmaker on the interlocutory appeal does not constitute a final order of the Administrator for the purposes of judicial appellate review as provided in §13.235 of this subpart.
+A decision or order of the FAA decisionmaker on the interlocutory appeal does not constitute a final order of the Administrator for the purposes of judicial appellate review as provided in [[Volume 1/B Procedural rules/0013 Investigative and enforcement procedures.md#§13.235   Judicial review of a final decision and order.|§13.235]] of this subpart.

 \(b\) *Interlocutory appeal for cause.* If a party files a written request for an interlocutory appeal for cause with the administrative law judge, or orally requests an interlocutory appeal for cause, the proceedings are stayed until the administrative law judge issues a decision on the request.
 If the administrative law judge grants the request, the proceedings are stayed until the FAA decisionmaker issues a decision on the interlocutory appeal.
 The administrative law judge shall grant an interlocutory appeal for cause if a party shows that delay of the appeal would be detrimental to the public interest or would result in undue prejudice to any party.